-I am a Research Scientist at the Networked Research Division at NEC Laboratories Europe in Heidelberg, Germany.
+I am a Research Scientist at the Systems and Machine Learning Group at NEC Laboratories Europe in Heidelberg, Germany.

 Before, I was a Ph.D. student, first as member of the DFG Research Training Group “Software for Mobile Communication Systems” at the Distributed Systems Group, which later became the Communication and Distributed Systems Group, headed by Prof. Klaus Wehrle, at RWTH Aachen University, Germany.